tl012026/3DRMFlatIn/README.md

 - **Flatten score `C / B`**: start at `0.05`.
 Below this, treat the human as flattened onto the background.
 Tune on a small labeled set; `A` / `B` use median depth so outliers hurt less. `B` is a dilated-mask ring, not the whole image.

 ## Environment
-We run from a conda env with torch.
+The pipeline is run from a conda env with torch.
 This repo holds the code.
 Vendored `sam2`, `vggt-omega`, and `ultralytics` are added to `PYTHONPATH`, with `sam2` first.
 Weights and run outputs stay outside the git tree (`checkpoint_dir` in `default.yaml`).
 Pip cache and temp files go on scratch.

 ```bash
 conda activate $ENV